What is Outpatient Therapy?

 A question that we often get asked is “How are outpatient therapy programs different from traditional talk therapy?”
 While there are some similarities, the main differences boil down to the intensity and time commitment involved in therapy vs outpatient care.

-First, let’s go over the difference between inpatient treatment and outpatient therapy:
+First, let’s go over the difference between inpatient and outpatient care:

 Often, following the completion of an inpatient treatment program, people will transition to outpatient treatment to continue their care.

-One of the most helpful aspects to outpatient treatment are the group therapy sessions with your peers.
+One of the most helpful aspects of an outpatient program is the group therapy sessions with your peers.
 In those sessions, you will learn from the experiences of others, have an opportunity to share your own process and the feelings that come up, and go through the recovery journey as a group.
 This supportive environment provides a safe space to heal, grow, learn, and be held accountable as you navigate your recovery.

 The different levels of outpatient care often fall into these categories: